 What it Does: The Resource Adequacy program has two goals.
 First, it provides sufficient resources to the California Independent System Operator to ensure the safe and reliable operation of the grid in real time.
 Second, it is designed to provide appropriate incentives for the siting and construction of new resources needed for reliability in the future.

 The Basics: The CPUC adopted a Resource Adequacy (RA) policy framework (PU Code section 380) in 2004 to in order to ensure the reliability of electric service in California.
 The CPUC established RA obligations applicable to all Load Serving Entities (LSEs) within the CPUC’s jurisdiction, including investor owned utilities (IOUs), energy service providers (ESPs), and community choice aggregators (CCAs).
 The Commission’s RA policy framework – implemented as the RA program -- guides resource procurement and promotes infrastructure investment by requiring that LSEs procure capacity so that capacity is available to the CAISO when and where needed.
-The CPUC’s RA program now contains two distinct requirements: System RA Filings (effective June 1, 2006) and Local RA Filings (effective January 1, 2007).
-System RA Filings are required annually and also monthly, while Local RA Filings are currently only required annually.
+The CPUC’s RA program now contains three distinct requirements: System RA requirements (effective June 1, 2006), Local RA requirements (effective January 1, 2007) and Flexible RA requirements (effective January 1, 2015).
+System requirements are determined based on the each LSEs CEC adjusted forecast plus a 15% planning reserve margin.
+Local requirements are determined based on an annual CAISO study using a 1-10 weather year and an N-1-1 contingency.
+Flexible Requirements are based on an annual CAISO study that currently looks at the largest three hour ramp for each month needed to run the system reliably.
+There are two types of filings; Annual filings (filed on or around October 31st) and monthly filings (filed 45 calendar days prior to the compliance month).

 Instructions for new registered ESPs and CCAs.